jexp/store-utils/readme.md

 ## Tools to copy Neo4j Stores between versions

 Uses the batch-inserter API to read and write the stores keeping the node-ids.
-Copies the index-files as is.
+Copies the manual index-files as is.
 Ignores broken nodes and relationships.

 Also useful to skip no longer wanted properties or relationships with a certain type.
 Good for store compaction as it